 - Increases fertility and sexual vigour

-- Excellent recovery from childbirth
+- Supports recovery after childbirth

 - Restores vitality after stress & exhaustion